Josh Donaldson Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles rank 20th in baseball in home runs surrendered (102 total, 1.2 per game).
+- Orioles pitchers combine to rank 20th in baseball in home runs given up (104 total, 1.2 per game).

-- Gibson makes the start for the Orioles, his 18th of the season.
-He is 8-5 with a 4.66 ERA and 74 strikeouts in 96 2/3 innings pitched.
+- Kremer makes the start for the Orioles, his 18th of the season.
+He is 8-4 with a 5.04 ERA and 82 strikeouts in 91 2/3 innings pitched.

-- His most recent time out came on Wednesday against the Cincinnati Reds, when the right-hander tossed 4 2/3 innings, surrendering six earned runs while allowing nine hits.
+- His most recent time out came on Friday against the Minnesota Twins, when the right-hander threw three innings, surrendering seven earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.